Lockheed Martin Corp (LMT) CEO Marillyn Hewson on Q1 2020 Results - Earnings Call Transcript

 You talked about the recovery of costs with the CARES Act.
 One of the conditions in there is we will work with the PCO and demonstrate to them a request for equitable adjustment that those costs -- those idle costs should be deemed allowable, and we'll work through that.
 In fact, we have a path forward on the F-35 program to do just that.
 So we think we're in a good position.
 The plan is, at least the way we see it, is we're hoping that the curve starts flattening in the second quarter, end of second quarter, and we can get to some kind of semblance of business as usual, whatever that is, starting in the third quarter.

 You asked about cash, Joe, we feel really good about our cash, and I'll let somebody else -- I'll give some more color on cash for somebody else to ask the question, but we feel really good about our cash flow this year.
-We started the year strong, end of the first quarter strong, and we see, going forward, strong.
+We started the year strong, ended the first quarter strong, and we see, going forward, strong.
 So thanks, Joe.
 Stay safe.

 Operator